SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/intro/README.md

 Alternatively, you can use your own subaccount.
 Make sure that you have the necessary quotas and subscriptions.
 See [Getting Started in the ABAP Environment](https://help.sap.com/docs/sap-btp-abap-environment/abap-environment/getting-started-in-abap-environment).

+> Make sure that your user has a developer role (`SAP_BR_DEVELOPER`) to access the system via ABAP Development tools.
+If you used a booster to create the ABAP Environment, then the role was automatically granted.
+Otherwise see details [here](https://help.sap.com/docs/sap-btp-abap-environment/abap-environment/creation-of-developer-users).

 ## 2. Create an ABAP Project

 After your subaccount is ready, you have to prepare your workspace in the ABAP Development Tools.
 See the [Create an ABAP Cloud Project](https://developers.sap.com/tutorials/abap-environment-create-abap-cloud-project.html) tutorial.